 - Find out what you don't know by taking the diagnostic mini-bar exam

-- Take a commercial bar review course (not free, but strongly recommended).
+- After graduation, complete your Barbri bar review course (included in your JD tuition).
 Use SeRiouS to help memorize black letter law (free for Suffolk Law.
 Sign-up under "subscribed schools" using your @suffolk.edu email).